BMW 8 Series: First generation (E31; 1990)

-Second generation (G14/G15/G16; 2018–present)
+Second generation (G14/G15/G16; 2018)

-The BMW 8 Series (G14) was announced on June 15, 2018, with sales commencing from November 2018.
+The BMW 8 Series (G14) was announced on 15 June 2018, with sales commencing from November 2018.
 It was initially available as a coupé (codenamed G15), with the convertible (G14) and four-door Gran Coupé (G16) variants introduced later, succeeding the F06/F12/F13 6 Series lineup.
-Production commenced in late 2018 at the BMW assembly plant in Dingolfing, Germany.
+Production commenced in late 2018 at the BMW assembly plant in Bangkok, Thailand & Dingolfing, Germany.

 Direct competitors to the BMW 8 Series coupé and convertible are the Mercedes-AMG GT coupé & cabriolet and Porsche 911 coupé & cabriolet.
+The 8 series was initially conceived to be a high end competitor to brands like Ferrari and Porsche.
+At the time the brand had wanted to create a new luxury tier of vehicles with black branding, the 8 series and the X8 would be ultra luxury BMWs aimed at the space just below Rolls and share appointments with the high end British brand to help reduce costs.
+BMW was seen as falling behind in the electric vehicle sector and plans were tabled, the 8 series being the lone product of the idea and some appointments such as the crystal shift knob are the only remnants of the ultra luxury concept.
+For the second time in BMWs history the push up market with an 8 series branded line struggled due to poor timing.

-The BMW 8 Series Gran Coupé which has improved rear passenger space dimensions compared to the BMW 6 Series Gran Coupé (F06), is seen as a flashier sportier alternative to its platform-mate, the more traditional BMW 7 Series sedan, and it competes with the Mercedes-AMG GT 4-Door Coupé and Porsche Panamera.
+The 6 series had been platform mates with the 7 series since its conception and the current 8 series is closest to a 5 series though has the carbon fiber core from the 7 series which is reflected in the price increase when compared to the 6 series it replaced.
+The BMW 8 Series Gran Coupé which has improved rear passenger space dimensions compared to the BMW 6 Series Gran Coupé (F06), is seen as a flashier sportier alternative to its platform-mate, the more traditional BMW 5 Series sedan, and it competes with the Mercedes-AMG GT 4-Door Coupé and Porsche Panamera.

 In 2022, BMW updated the 8 Series with an updated look and tech.
 The Iconic Illuminated Glow kidney grille has been added, as is a larger 12.3-inch infotainment system that replaces the 10.25-inch unit.